Calendar (New Style) Act 1750: Calendar Act 1751

-The Calendar Act 1751 (25 Geo II c.30) was needed to rectify some unforeseen consequences of the Calendar (New Style) Act 1750.
+The Calendar Act 1751 (25 Geo.
+2. c.
+30) was needed to rectify some unforeseen consequences of the Calendar (New Style) Act 1750.

-Section I of the 1751 Act concerned the legal validity of actions that were due to be executed on the omitted eleven days, 3 September to 13 September 1752.
-The Act provided that for 1752 only, those actions would be deemed to be lawful and to have effect on "the same natural days" as if the reform had not taken place.
+Section I of the 1751 act concerned the legal validity of actions that were due to be executed on the omitted eleven days, 3 September to 13 September 1752.
+The act provided that for 1752 only, those actions would be deemed to be lawful and to have effect on "the same natural days" as if the reform had not taken place.

-Section II addressed calendar dates associated with the opening of common land, the payment of rents, and other matters.
+Section II of the act addressed calendar dates associated with the opening of common land, the payment of rents, and other matters.
 Such legal acts as were governed by the dates of movable feasts would thenceforth conform to the dates of those feasts in the revised calendar.

-Section III provided that nothing should abridge, extend, or alter the titles of land.
+Section III of the act provided that nothing should abridge, extend, or alter the titles of land.

-Section IV resolved the date for electing the Mayor of the City of London and also revised an unrelated Act (24 Geo II c.48) that had shortened the Michaelmas term.
+Section IV of the act resolved the date for electing the Mayor of the City of London and also revised the Michaelmas Term Act 1750 (24 Geo.
+2. c.48), an unrelated act that had shortened the Michaelmas term.

-25 Geo II c.31
+Cattle Distemper, Vagrancy, Marshalsea Prison, etc. Act 1753 (26 Geo.
+2. c.
+34)

 A similar issue was identified shortly afterwards with the date of the "annual election of mayor, sheriffs, treasurers, coroners, and leave-lookers" in Chester "to avoid the inconvenience which would arise to the citizens, from the alteration of the style bringing the ancient day of election into the fair week."
-The issue was resolved by appending a clause to an otherwise irrelevant Act, (25 Geo II c.31, concerning distemper in cattle) to move its statutory date forward by a week.
+The issue was resolved by appending a clause to an otherwise irrelevant act, the Cattle Distemper, Vagrancy, Marshalsea Prison, etc. Act 1753 (26 Geo.
+2. c.
+34), to move its statutory date forward by a week.